will-carkner/will-carkner-com/src/content/blog/under-construction/buffet.md

 # The buffet of life

 What do I mean when I say the buffet of life?
 I mean that life is a sea of diversity in the things, places, and people you can experience.
-Much like the ocean of metal trays heated by
+Much like the ocean of metal trays heated by small propane flames, the possibilities in life seem endless when you're young.

 # Buffets going out of style